Platinum Equity

-Platinum Equity, LLC is an American private equity investment firm founded by Tom Gores in 1995.
+Platinum Equity, LLC is an American private equity investment firm founded by Tom Gores in 1995, headquartered in Beverly Hills, California.
 The firm focuses on leveraged buyout investments of established companies in the U.S., Europe and Asia.

+In June 2024, Platinum Equity ranked 40th on Private Equity International's PEI 300 ranking among the world's largest private equity firms.

 History

 Platinum Equity was founded in 1995 by Tom Gores.
 The firm's first acquisition was LSI, a company that generated computer graphics to re-create accidents for courtroom testimony.
-After purchasing it for $200,000, Platinum Equity focused on servicing existing customers and returning the company to profitability.
+After purchasing it for $200,000, Platinum Equity focused on serving existing customers and returning the company to profitability.